 This book is about whether reference to an individual is the essential feature of a proper name -- a widely held view -- or whether referring to an individual is simply a contingent feature.
 Three questions need resolving, then.
 First, whether all names in particular contexts are themselves referring devices.
 Second, whether recognizing names types and the consequent issue of their ambiguity can be resolved simply by distinguishing between name types and tokens thereof.
 Last, whether names are ever referential in the way Kripke and others have convincingly argued.
 The answer to first two questions is negative.
 The answer to third is a qualified "yes."
 I explain the theory that allows for these answers in the manuscript, as well as addressing other issues such as: the problem of fictional names; descriptive names; empty names; what an act of naming consists of; an account of ontological commitment; and the data that suggests that names are predicates.

-What Matters in Survival: The Fission Problem, Life Trajectories, and the Possibility of Virtual Immersion (under review)
+What Matters in Survival: The Fission Problem, Life Trajectories, and the Possibility of Virtual Immersion (resubmitted)

-The immediate goal of this paper is to establish that one can both agree with that identity is not what matters in survival and yet still maintain that the concept of a persisting person requires singularity over time.
-That is, fission cannot preserve what matters in survival.
-This can be maintained once we recognize an externalist constraint on preserving what matters in survival.
-Specifically, what matters in the survival of persons is something Parfit might call the “quasi-continuation” of what I term their “life trajectories.”
-The motivation for this externalist conception of what matters in survival comes from considering the implications of certain kinds of cases of complete virtual immersion -- the immersion of a psychological subject in a completely virtual world, a world in which her experiences are de-correlated with events in the objective world.
-Replacing standard psychological continuity theory with the life trajectory theory not only rules out fission cases as those in which we have what matters equally as well as in single cases on metaphysical grounds, it also can be used to explain our reactions to different virtual immersion scenarios.
-Therefore, simply on explanatory grounds alone, the life trajectory account is to be preferred over pure psychological continuity accounts.
+One goal here is to motivate and illustrate the possibility that we can accept Parfitian arguments about the importance of personal identity, while rejecting fission as an instance of preserving what matters in survival.
+That is, singular existence over time is required for preserving what matters, even if identity is not.
+The second goal is to develop a particular externalist view of what matters in the survival of persons that can accommodate and explain this possibility.
+The motivation for this conception of what matters comes from considering the implications of certain kinds of cases of complete virtual immersion – the immersion of a psychological subject in a completely virtual world, in some cases, a world in which her experiences are entirely de-correlated with events in the objective world.
+Replacing the standard psychological continuity theory of what matters in survival with what shall be called the “life trajectory” theory not only rules out fission cases as those in which we have what matters equally as well as in single cases, on metaphysical grounds, it can also explain our reactions to different virtual immersion scenarios, unlike a simple internalist psychological continuity theory.